PrafulAradhyamth/3d/readme.md

 ## Marking Order

-The marking must be done in the following order:
+The marking must be done in the following order

 1. **Start of the knit**
 2. **End of the knit**
 3. **Seam** *(optional)*
 4. **Center line**

-For a valid definition of the lines, you must at least define:
+For a valid definition of the lines, you must at least define

 * Start
 * End